National security letter: Contentious aspects

-In many cases, the target of a[n FBI] national security letter whose records are being sought is not necessarily the actual subject of a terrorism investigation.
-Under the USA PATRIOT Act, the FBI must assert only [SIC] that the records gathered through the letter are considered relevant to a terrorism [or counterintelligence] investigation.
+In many cases, the target of a[n FBI] national security letter whose records are being sought is not the subject of a terrorism investigation.
+Under the USA PATRIOT Act, the FBI must assert that the records gathered through the letter are considered relevant to a terrorism [or counterintelligence] investigation.

 In April 2008, the American Civil Liberties Union alleged that the military was using the FBI to skirt legal restrictions on domestic surveillance to obtain private records of Americans' Internet service providers, financial institutions, and telephone companies.
 The ACLU based its allegation on a review of more than 1,000 documents provided by the Defense Department.
 The Department of Justice Office of Inspector General later determined it was the Department of Defense (not the FBI) that had lawfully obtained the information under the National Security Act of 1947, not by an NSL.